atolye15/checklist/checklists/a-remote-day-of-atolye15.md

 - [ ] Wake up at usual time
 Actually, since there is no travel to work time involved, you can -and definitely should- skip your first couple alarms.

 - [ ] Air out your room
 It is highly important to air out your room, they said.

 - [ ] Brew a good coffee
 No day should start without a coffee, make one.

 - [ ] Make breakfast
 Or not, not everyone eats breakfast.
 And it's okay.

 - [ ] Wash your hands
 Yeah, wash them good!

 - [ ] Get on to your desk by 08:30
 You might want to consider connecting to Slack a couple minutes before that to catch the morning joke around.

 - [ ] Join to your daily scrum meetings
 Every scrum team has their morning meetings around 08:30

 - [ ] Get to work
-You might want to follow [Design Life-Cycle of a Jira Issue](/checklist/design-life-cycle-of-a-jira-issue) or Coding Life-Cycle of a Jira Issue](/checklist/coding-life-cycle-of-a-jira-issue)
+You might want to follow [Design Life-Cycle of a Jira Issue](/checklist/design-life-cycle-of-a-jira-issue) or [Coding Life-Cycle of a Jira Issue](/checklist/coding-life-cycle-of-a-jira-issue)

 - [ ] Prepare lunch
 Since there is no Seço around :disappointed_relieved: , you should prepare your own lunch

 - [ ] Wash your hands